Day 99

 What really struck us was the size of the town, as we only imagined it to be a small town square with a castle and the river running through it, however, it was much larger and cuter than we imagined.

-We stopped into a little cafĂ© to have coffee and cake by the river and watch some people brave the weather to do rafting and tubing.
+We stopped into a little café to have coffee and cake by the river and watch some people brave the weather to do rafting and tubing.
 We then moved onto the castle grounds and gardens and were again astonished at just how big the castle was compared to what we had previously thought.

 Getting a little excited about the upcoming coffee and cake.
+A rare treat on a budget of £12 a day. |

-golf swing with an umbrella rather than being out on the course.
+Times are tough when you're caught practicing your golf swing with an umbrella rather than being out on the course.
+Should of given up that coffe and cake. |

-Oh my god, I'm turning into Luke - I have no arse!
+Oh my god, I'm turning into Luke - I have no arse! |

 Moving up into the castle grounds also gave us a good viewing point to people coming down the last rapid that we had tackled the day before.
 It was great watching the look on people’s faces as they crashed into a wall of water much bigger than the rapids they had hit previously.
 There were also a few boats capsized and nothing funnier than an old bloke in his undies trying hopelessly to save his canoe from sinking as he clung to the side.

-At the top of the castle looking over Cesky Krumlov.
+At the top of the castle looking over Cesky Krumlov. |

-Entering a slightly rainy Cesky Krumlov.
+Entering a slightly rainy Cesky Krumlov. |

 "This bloke has cut this hedge slightly off level on the southeast corner love.
+Should of used one of those Ryobi hedge trimmers with the laser sight.
+Muppet" |

-A boat load of tourists getting a face full of the Vlatva.
+A boat load of tourists getting a face full of the Vlatva. |

 With every inch of Cesky Krumlov covered, we made our way back to the van and started our journey towards Germany.
 As a brief lunchtime stop, we made our way down a narrow old road into the forest to what is called the Schwarzenburg canal.
 We hadn’t read about it at all, but thought it sounded interesting so decided to take a look.